philip-r-butler/LateRooms_InterviewKata_Checkout/README.md

 ## Design decisions
 * Example code suggests using Java or C#.
 * I decided to use Javascript instead of Java or C# because I have a pre-configured development environment for this language.
-* For Javascript work I use the JetBrains WebStorm IDE.
-I used version 2017.1.
 * Created four javascript modules,
   * checkout-app.js - defines and initialises application object literal
   * checkout-order.js - responsible for managing orders i.e. a series of scanned stock units, with price to be paid (including any applicable discount)
   * checkout-billing.js - responsible for calculating the price of a selected stock unit given order details and any discount details for the stock unit
   * checkout-stockkeepingunits.js - responsible for managing stock keeping units i.e. stock items, normal and discount price rules
+## Development/testing environment
+* Used JetBrains WebStorm IDE.
+I used version 2017.1.
+* Used Karma test runner, for general installation and configuration see https://karma-runner.github.io/, for installation using Webstorm see https://blog.jetbrains.com/webstorm/2013/10/running-javascript-tests-with-karma-in-webstorm-7/
+* Used Jasmine testing framework, for general installation and configuration see https://github.com/jasmine/jasmine, for installation using Webstorm see https://stackoverflow.com/questions/8108461/how-can-i-get-webstorm-to-recognize-jasmine-methods